-Roopa Gogineni is a photographer and filmmaker from West Virginia, based in Paris and Nairobi.
+Roopa Gogineni is a photographer and filmmaker from West Virginia, based in Atlanta and Paris.

 Roopa currently advises a cohort of doctoral students using visual methodology in their study of pastoralism and uncertainty at The Institute of Development Studies.

-Roopa speaks French, Spanish, and Telugu and gets by in Swahili and Arabic.
+Roopa is a proud member of Brown Girls Doc Mafia, Diversify Photo, Women Photograph, and The Authority Collective.
+She speaks French, Spanish, and Telugu and gets by in Swahili and Arabic.
 She has completed first aid and hostile environment training.

 2018 FRONTLINE/Firelight Investigative Journalism Fellowship

 2018 One World Media Short Film Award

 2018 Full Frame Jury Award for Best Short

 2016 "Over There” Exhibition, Annex Gallery